-Paleo Pancake Cookie
+Paleo Pancake Cookie Recipe

 I wanted to make pancakes, but remember that time the stove exploded?
-Well, we’re still using the hot plate because we have yet to decided on what we rally want.
+Well, we’re still using the hot plate because we have yet to decided on what we really want.
 Truth is, I really want 4 hot plates!
 It’s the temperature read out and the speed that heats at.
 I feel like I’m so efficient with it, except, there’s only one.
 So what has that got to do with a cookie?
-Well, I don’t have a pan that works on the hotplate.
+Well, I don’t personally have a corn free pan that works on the hotplate.
 It’s an induction top, and my personal non-stick is for a regular old stove.
 So, I’m making the batter, and it hits me.
 I can’t cook it!
 Guess it’s time to make cookies.
 So, that’s what got me on this, and the funny thing is, it really did register as a pancake in my brain.
 I will warn you however, don’t eat too many.
 Sometimes, too much of a good thing is simply too much.
 A couple of these with a cold glass of water… that’s the good life.
 Enjoy!

 For Gaps: Use a combination of coconut and almond flour.

 For AIP: Omit flax, nutmeg, and use a safe vanilla.